 - Reduce the amount of clutter in the room.

 - It may be necessary to use pest control methods.

 - Keep food and trash in covered containers, clean food scraps from the floor and counter-tops.

 - Seal cracks in the walls, door and floors.

 - If you are found to be allergic to a pet, the most effective option is to remove the pet from the home.
-Limiting an animal to a certain area in the house is not effective because allergens are carried on clothing or spread in the air.
+Limiting an animal to a certain area in the house is not effective because they allergens travel throughout the air.

 - Clean carpets, sofas, curtain and bedding regularly.

 - To reduce the growth of mold at home, it is necessary to remove existing mold and also to reduce humidity to prevent future growth of mold.
 Humidity can be reduced by removing sources of standing water and persistent dampness.

 - Remove house plants, fix leaky plumbing, correct sinks and showers that do not drain completely.